 What if a model seeks to find a straight-line relationship between the features and response?

-Whether or not this works in practice depends on the actual relationship between different levels of education and the outcome we are trying to predict.
+This may seem like an arbitrary question, although later in the book you will learn the importance of distinguishing between linear and non-linear models.
+In this section, we will briefly introduce the concept that some models do look for linear relationships between features and the response variable.
+Whether or not this would work well in the case of the education feature depends on the actual relationship between different levels of education and the outcome we are trying to predict.

-Here, we examine two hypothetical cases of ordinal categorical variables, each with 10 levels.
+Here, we examine two hypothetical cases of synthetic data with ordinal categorical variables, each with 10 levels.
 The levels measure the self-reported satisfaction levels from customers visiting a website.
 The average number of minutes spent on the website for customers reporting each level is plotted on the y-axis.
 We've also plotted the line of best fit in each case to illustrate how a linear model would deal with these data, as shown in the following figure: